-C1 Advanced Can understand a wide range of demanding, longer texts, and recognize implicit meaning.
+IL HAWAH PROPICIENCI SCALE C1 ADVANCED Can understand a wide range of demanding, longer texts, and recognize implicit meaning.
 Can express yourself fluently and spontaneously without much obvious searching for expressions.
 Can use language flexibly and effectively for social, academic and professional purposes.
 Can produce clear, well-structured, detailed texts on complex subjects, showing controlled use of organizational patterns, connectors and cohesive devices.
-24 Weeks B2 HIGH- INTERMEDIATE Can understand the main ideas of most texts on concrete and some abstract topics.
+B2+ LOW- ADVANCED Can understand the main ideas of complex texts on concrete and abstract topics, including technical discussions in your area of specialization.
+Can interact relatively fluently and spontaneously with native speakers without causing much strain for either party.
+Can use language flexibly and mostly effectively for social and professional purposes.
+Can produce clear, detailed texts on many subjects, explain viewpoints and can write persuasively.
+12 Weeks B 2 HIGH- INTERMEDIATE Can understand the main ideas of most texts on concrete and some abstract topics.
 Can interact with some fluency and spontaneity that makes regular interaction with native speakers possible with only minor strain for either party.
 Can produce mostly clear texts on a range of subjects and explain a viewpoint on a topical issue by giving the advantages and disadvantages of various options.
-24 Weeks B1+ INTERMEDIATE Can understand the main points of clear standard speech or texts on most matters encountered in work, school, and leisure.
+12 Weeks B1+ INTERMEDIATE Can understand the main points of clear standard speech or texts on most matters encountered in work, school, and leisure.
 Can deal with most typical and some unexpected situations likely to arise while traveling where the language is spoken.
 Can produce connected texts on topics of personal and professional interest.
 Can describe experiences, events, dreams, hopes and ambitions well and give specific reasons and detailed explanations for opinions and plans.
 12 Weeks B1 LOW- NTERMEDIATE Can understand the main points of clear standard speech or texts on familiar matters regularly encountered in work, school and leisure.
 Can deal with most situations likely to arise while traveling where the language is spoken.
 Can produce simple connected texts on topics of familiar or personal interest.
 Can describe most experiences and events, some dreams, hopes and ambitions and briefly give reasons for opinions and plans.
 12 Weeks A2 HIGH- BEGINNER Can understand sentences and common expressions related to areas of immediate importance, such as very basic personal and family information, shopping, local geography and work.
 Can talk about simple routine tasks that require a direct exchange of information.
 Can describe in simple terms aspects of your background, immediate environment and matters in areas of immediate need.
-A1 LOW- BEGINNER • Can understand and use familiar everyday expressions and very basic phrases aimed at the satisfaction of needs of a concrete type.
+12 Weeks A1 LOW- BEGINNER Can understand and use familiar everyday expressions and very basic phrases aimed at the satisfaction of needs of a concrete type.
 Can introduce yourself and others and can ask and answer questions about personal details such as where you live, people you know and things you have.
 Can interact in a simple way provided the other person talks slowly and clearly and is prepared to help.
 12 Weeks